chitvang18/Excel-Sales-Dashboard/README.md

 Excel Sales Analysis Project

 🧠PROJECT OVERVIEW
-This is my first Excel data analysis project, where I explored and analyzed a fictional company’s sales data to find insights about revenue, customer behavior, and performance trends.
+This is my first Excel data analysis project, where I explored and analysed a fictional company’s sales data to find insights about revenue, customer behaviour, and performance trends.
-The goal of this project was to practice data cleaning, filtering, and visualization using Microsoft Excel.
+The goal of this project was to practice data cleaning, filtering, and visualisation using Microsoft Excel.

 ⚙️TOOLS AND TECHNIQUES USED
 Microsoft Excel
-Pivot Tables – to summarize sales by region, product, and month Charts & Graphs – for easy data visualization Conditional Formatting – to highlight key insights Data Filters & Sorting – for better data organization
+Pivot Tables – to summarise sales by region, product, and month Charts & Graphs – for easy data visualisation Conditional Formatting – to highlight key insights Data Filters & Sorting – for better data organisation

 📈 KEY INSIGHTS
-The North region had the highest total sales.
+The south and southwest regions had the highest total sales.
-Product C consistently outperformed others in revenue.
 Sales peaked in March, indicating strong seasonal demand.
 About 60% of total sales came from Women customers in the adult age group.